aneoconsulting/HIPE/README.md

 # [[~][0]] Things to not forget
 You will find in this part the things you should always keep in mind when you will use HIPE

-* HIPE is target dependant.
-Most of the libraries where compiled in Debug and Release mode.
+* HIPE is target dependent.
+All the libraries were compiled in Debug or Release mode.
 You can't use them in a Release situation if when you built HIPE you selected the Debug target.
 You _will_ encounter errors.